-- (3) MSL, Peak Temp. -- The Moisture Sensitivity Level rating according to the JEDEC industry standard classifications, and peak solder temperature. - (4) There may be additional marking, which relates to the logo, the lot trace code information, or the environmental category on the device - (5) Multiple Device markings will be inside parentheses.
-Only on Device Marking contained in parentheses and separated by a "~" will appear on a device.
-If a line is indented then it is a continuation of the previous line and the two combined represent the entire Device Marking for that device.
+- (3) MSL, Peak Temp.
+The Moisture Sensitivity Level rating according to the JEDEC industry standard classifications, and peak solder temperature. - (4) There may be additional marking, which relates to the logo, the lot trace code information, or the environmental category on the device. - (5) Multiple Device Markings will be inside parentheses.
+Only one Device Marking contained in parentheses and separated by a "~" will appear on a device.
+If a line is indented then it is a continuation of the previous line and the two combined represent the entire Device Marking for that device. - (6) Lead finish/Ball material Orderable Devices may have multiple material finish options.
+Finish options are separated by a vertical ruled line.
+Lead finish/Ball material values may wrap to two lines if the finish value exceeds the maximum column width.